 The Audit Committee is comprised of Messrs.
 Ashford, Chandler and Roberts and Ms. Walton, with Mr. Roberts serving as Chairman.
-The Board appointed Ms. Walton to serve as a member of the Audit Committee upon her appointment to the Board, effective as of February 10, 2020.
 The Board of Directors has determined that each of the members of the audit committee is "financially literate" within the meaning of the listing standards of the NYSE, and that each of Messrs.
 Ashford, Chandler and Roberts qualifies as an "audit committee financial expert" as defined by applicable SEC rules.

 The Audit Committee, among other things, recommends the appointment of the Company's independent registered public accountants, reviews the scope of audits proposed by the Company's independent registered public accountants, reviews audit reports on various aspects of corporate operations, and periodically consults with the Company's independent registered public accountants on matters relating to internal financial controls and procedures.
-The Audit Committee held four meetings during 2019.
-The report of the Audit Committee is included in this proxy statement beginning on page 25.
+The Audit Committee held four meetings during 2020.
+The report of the Audit Committee is included in this proxy statement beginning on page 26.